SCCapstone/PRClub/README.md

 ### To web (as a backup solution)
 Thankfully, Expo lets us deploy apps as web apps in the event that an Android build doesn't succeed.
 1. Create an account on [Netlify](www.netlify.com).
-Wait until you get to the below screen with the following file upload box:
+Pause when you get to the below screen with the following file upload box:

 <image src="./assets/netlify.png" class="center">

 2. From the root directory, run `expo build:web`.
 Confirm there are no issues by running